-General Use common sense, work within your abilities, and ask if you aren't sure.
+General Use common sense, work within your abilities, and ask if you are not sure.
 The only bad question is the one that is never asked.
 Reporting No matter how minor it seems, always report an injury.
-Tools Keep all guards in place, use the tool as intended, and do not use a defective tool.
-All users should be educated on use of tool.
-PPE Safety glasses & proper footwear 100% of the time, hard hats anytime overhead hazard exists, high visibility anytime exposed to public traffic.
+Tools Keep all guards in place, use the tool as intended, and do PPE Safety glasses & proper footwear 100% of the time, hard hats anytime overhead hazard exists, high visibility anytime exposed to public traffic.
 Fall Protection (Comply with OSHA 29CFR 1926 subpart M at a minimum) Supervisor will help determine what means to use (e.g. guard rails, safety harness, warning lines, etc.).
-Electrical Everything MUST be plugged into a GFCI , this is our Assured Grounding Program.
+Electrical Everything MUST be plugged into a GFCI , this is Beeler's Assured Grounding Program.
+All quarterly marking on nongrounded equipment are performed by a qualified person.
 Ladders Inspect before use each time; use ladder as designed.
 If there is any question to limit or application, ask supervisor.
 Scaffolding Must be erected by a competent person.
 Must be inspected and recorded daily.
 Hazard Communication SDS.
 Use it, know it.
-800.451.8346 or 760.602.8703 it's 24 hours/day-7 days/week-365 days/year.
+800.451.8346 or 760.602.8703 it is 24 hours/day-7 days/week-365 days/year.
 Lifting Use common sense.
-If it's too heavy-get help.
+If it is too heavy get help.
 If mechanical assistance is needed, get it.
 If unsure, discuss with supervisor.
 Security/protection of Tools and Equipment Tools and equipment need to be secured to protect from theft or use by unauthorized people.
 This is done through gang boxes, removal of keys, and storage in secure locations.
 Violations Violations of the safety policy will be addressed through a progressive warning system.
 Starting with a verbal warning and progressing all the way to termination if refusal to correct the violation.